georbots/Polynomial-Model-Fit/README.md

   -ALPHA: The regularization parameter.

   Run the code to perform the polynomial regression experiment and visualize the results.

-* The code will generate synthetic data, perform polynomial regression with Ridge regularization, and plot the results to help you gain insights into the concepts of underfitting and overfitting.
-You can adjust    the parameters to see how different configurations impact the model's performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>